ShortArrow/PSCMB/README.md

 ### Make multi zips with password

-Create multiple zip files from multiple files with a password.
+The basics are the same as the above command, and you can also assign a password.

 ### Make multi 7zips